-Students in region 11 had a better perceived risk when compared to the state.
-That is students in region 11 identified the risk of using ATOD as higher than the state.
-Charts below highlight the perceived risk for alcohol, tobacco, marijuana, and prescription drugs.
+Students in region 11 had a greater perceived risk when compared to the state.
+That is to say, students in region 11 identified the risk of using alcohol, marijuana and RX drugs as higher than the average of students across the state.
+The charts below highlight the perceived risk for alcohol, tobacco, marijuana, and prescription drugs.